learn-co-curriculum/phase-3-hashketball/README.md

 4. Return both colors for any team, given the team name.
 Call the method `team_colors`.

 5. Return both teams names, given the game_hash.
 Call the method `team_names`.
+Note: Since you have a method `game_hash` that returns your hash, there is no need to pass it in as an argument!
+You can just call it from within your `team_names` method.

 6. Return all the player numbers for a team, given a team name.
 Call the method `player_numbers`.